hindu-comm/weblogs/manasataramgini/2016/01/2016-01-11_sulajana-kavya-das-riesenspielzeug.md

 erschienen ihren Augen gar eine fremde Welt.
 \[With a few quick steps she crossed through the forest,
 soon \[she\] arrived beside Haslach, the land of men,
-and there cities and villages and the plowed field
+and there cities and villages and the plowedfield
 became visible to her eyes, verily an alien world.\]

 Wie jetzt zu ihren Füßen sie spähend niederschaut,